ibm-cloud-docs/storage-scale/data-transfer.md

 *   Users can duplicate data for disaster recovery purposes without suffering from wide area network (WAN) latencies.
 *   Individual files in the AFM filesets can be compressed.
 Compressing files saves disk space.
 For more information, see File Compression.
 *   Snapshot data migration is also supported.
 For more information, see ILM for snapshots.
-*   Namespace replication with AFM occurs asynchronously so that applications can operate continuously on an AFM fileset without network bandwidth constraints
+*   Namespace replication with AFM occurs asynchronously so that applications can operate continuously on an AFM fileset without network bandwidth constraints.

 ### Cons
 {: #cons-storage-scale}